ali-7/git-and-github/exercises/ex3.md

 - Create a repo on github with README
 - Clone the repo.
 - Create new branch
-- Create html file with Hello world
+- Create `html` file with Hello world
-- Push it to github and create pull request and merge it to main.
+- Push it to github and create pull request and merge it to `main`.
-- Checkout to your local main
+- Checkout to your local `main`
-- Pull the remote main
+- Pull the remote `main`
-- Redo the steps for styling the html file
+- Redo the steps for styling the `html` file